Love animals? Want a rewarding challenge? Come and volunteer with me at Cyprus Pride House!

 - General maintenance.

-- 7 am to 10 am.
+- 7.30 am to 11 am

-- 4 pm to 6 pm.
+- 4 pm to 6 pm

-- 10 pm to 11 pm.
+- 9 pm to 10 pm

-Working for June and Michael at Cyprus Pride House is probably one of the hardest things I’ve willingly done; however, one of the most rewarding.
+“Working for Cyprus Pride House – this is probably one of the hardest things I’ve willingly done; however, one of the most rewarding.
 If you have a passion for animals then this is the place for you.
 Although challenging, building a friendship with the animals was what made it worth it.
 You’ll notice that each cat and dog has a different personality and you’ll fall in love with every one of them, I certainly did.
-I’m never going to forget my time at the shelter and I’ll always cherish the memories I made with the animals as well as June and Michael.
-If you’re up for a challenge and willing to put the animals first then I fully recommend you plan your volunteer visit today!”
+I’m never going to forget my time at the shelter and I’ll always cherish the memories I made with the animals.
+If you’re up for a challenge and willing to put the animals first then I fully recommend you plan your volunteer visit today!” – Josie Arnold, CPH volunteer.